PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 - [ ] Today, we're going to spend reading the creative brief so we know what to do.
 Reading is considered hard work by many, sustaining concentration is no small feat.
 So let's take today to read the creative brief completely.
 Good news: it's the page you're on!
 Scroll to the top and read thoroughly untill you reach the bottom.
 If you have any questions, post them in the Q&A channel.
 - [ ] Don't think that we haven't noticed that you didn't read the brief entirely.
 Come now, read it!
 - [ ] Good.
-Now, that we have read the creative brief, we're going to [download the following template](".\assets\FILENAME.jpg").
+Now, that we have read the creative brief, we're going to [download the following template](".\assets\BUas Powerpoint template.pptx").
 Name it FirstnameLastname_ProjectProposals.
 This is the powerpoint presentation which you're going to use to present your project proposals to your team Wednesday morning.
-Cool, now pick one of the themes, choose 3 of the provided problem statements and write down in less than a 100 words these problem statements interested you using the slides.
-If you have trouble choosing, you can make a table with the different qualities and rank/rate you arguments, e.g.
+Cool, now pick 3 of the themes and fill in the themes and provided problem statements in your presentation.
+Write down in less than a 100 words these problem statements interested you using the slides.
+Come up with a solution/idea to solve the problem statement.
+We recommend using the AI Canvas, but you can go freestyle if you fancy.
+If you have trouble choosing, you can make a table with the different qualities and rank/rate you arguments, for example:

 **Bram's Project Ranking Table of Greater Dexterity**